 Our history curriculum is aligned to the Rhode Island social studies standards and places an emphasis on learning about the history of populations and communities that have not always been represented in typical history instruction.
 Most Paul Cuffee Upper School students take world history, two courses in U.S. History and History of Identity, which includes elements of philosophy and sociology.
 Civics is embedded into both of our U.S. history courses.

-Students have a choice of electives each year that include Spanish, visual and performing arts, college readiness, and math and literacy supports, among others.
+Students have a choice of electives each year that include Spanish, visual and performing arts, college readiness, AP courses, and math and literacy supports, among others.